 ES Bancshares, Inc. Leadership and Directors Purchase Common Shares

-STATEN ISLAND, N.Y., Dec.
-07, 2022 (GLOBE NEWSWIRE) -- ES Bancshares, Inc. ESBS (the "Company") today announced that executive officers and Board members of the Company purchased approximately 27,600 shares of the Company's common stock between September and November 2022.
+/EIN News/ -- STATEN ISLAND, N.Y., Dec.
+07, 2022 (GLOBE NEWSWIRE) -- ES Bancshares, Inc. (OTCQX: ESBS) (the “Company”) today announced that executive officers and Board members of the Company purchased approximately 27,600 shares of the Company’s common stock between September and November 2022.
 The shares were purchased in open market transactions at an average per share price of $4.58.

 Phil Guarnieri, Chief Executive Officer, and Director of the Company commented, “We believe these recent purchases reflect our board members’ and officers’ ongoing commitment and confidence in our business objectives and operations.
 This increased ownership, we believe, further aligns our insiders’ interests with those of all of our valued shareholders.”